-1.2 The Application
+1.2 The application

-Application A1280 was submitted on 3 July 2023.
-It seeks an amendment to the Australia New Zealand Food Standards Code (the Code) to permit the sale and use of food derived from a new food produced using gene technology (GM food): corn line DAS1131.
-This corn line has been genetically modified (GM) for tolerance to the herbicide glyphosate and protection from lepidopteran insect pests.
+Application A1287 was submitted on 29 September 2023.
+It seeks an amendment to the Australia New Zealand Food Standards Code (the Code) to permit the sale and use of food derived from a new food produced using gene technology (GM food): corn line MON94804.
+This corn line has been genetically modified (GM) to have an overall reduced plant height.